LalitPradhan/NanoNetsPCBChecker/DLAssignment/ReadMe.md

 ```

 Note:
-- The DLAssignment/ folder has just two images and excel with number_to_dict.json file as a sample.
+- The DLAssignment/ folder has just two images and their xml with number_to_dict.json file as a sample.
 Replace this with actual data in the same format.
 Model was trained on a 1080Ti.
 - The model is extendible to different PCB data.
 Run prepare data and then train as mentioned above.
 If the fomat is same no human intervention should be required.

 Remarks for improvement: